astanin/python-tabulate/README.rst

 * NumPy record arrays (names as columns)
 * pandas.DataFrame

 Examples in this file use Python2.
-Tabulate supports Python3 too (Python >= 3.3).
+Tabulate supports Python3 too.

 Headers